jmg764/Balanced-AVL-Tree/README.md

 # Balanced-AVL-Tree
-Completed as part of the NYU Computer Science Bridge to Tandon School of Engineering
+Balanced AVL tree implementation in C++ as part of the NYU Computer Science Bridge to Tandon School of Engineering.